 Trip Overview

-The adventure begins in Dharapani, the same starting point for the Annapurna Circuit Trek.
-To reach Dharapani, travelers take the Prithvi Highway to Dumre Bazaar, then turn towards Besisahar and Dharapani.
-The route from the bazaar meanders along the Marshyangdi River, offering splendid vistas of Manaslu and Himal Chuli to the east.
-After departing Besi Sahar, the trail transitions to dirt roads and crosses the Marshyangdi River.
-The journey progresses through the first Gurung village of Khudi, navigates stony steps down to Puwa, and merges onto the Khudi Road.
-Bhulbhule marks the first checkpoint for the Annapurna Conservation Area Project (ACAP) permit.
-This segment of the trek primarily involves trekking on dirt roads up to Manang.
+The trek begins in Besi Sahar, which is also the starting point for the Annapurna Circuit Trek.
+Travel to Besi Sahar via the Prithvi Highway until Dumre Bazaar, then turn right towards Besi Sahar.
+From there, the trail follows the Marshyangdi River, offering great views of Manaslu and Himal Chuli to the east.
+After leaving Besi Sahar, the trail follows dirt roads before crossing the Marshyangdi River.
+You’ll reach the first Gurung village, Khudi, via stony steps, passing Puwa and joining Khudi Road.
+Bhulbhule is the first checkpoint for the Annapurna Conservation Area Project (ACAP) permit.
+The trail involves walking on dirt roads for some stretches up to Manang.

-The segment from Manang to Muktinath is characterized by dedicated trekking trails.
-The trek to Tilicho Lake is particularly thrilling, with awe-inspiring views of the lakes and the snow-covered ridges between Khangsar Kang and Nilgiri.
-The path to Tilicho Base Camp is notably narrow, requiring utmost caution.
-The journey continues towards Thorong La Pass, with breathtaking views of Mt.
+The hike from Manang to Muktinath follows trekking trails.
+The adventure to Tilicho Lake offers stunning views of the lakes and the high snowbound ridges between Khangsar Kang and Nilgiri.
+The trail to Tilicho Base Camp is narrow and requires full attention.
+From there, you’ll move to Thorong La Pass, where you can see Mt.
 Gangapurna, Mt.
 Annapurna IV, and Mt.
-Annapurna III en route, followed by Dhaulagiri and Nilgiri after the pass.
-The trail leads to the sacred site of Muktinath, revered by both Hindus and Buddhists.
-En route to Jomsom, trekkers have the opportunity to explore ancient caves and monasteries, some over a century old.
-The trek concludes with a scenic 25-minute flight from Jomsom to Pokhara, offering a fitting end to an unforgettable adventure.
+Annapurna III before the pass, and Dhaulagiri and Nilgiri afterward.
+The trail then leads to Muktinath, a sacred place for Hindus and Buddhists.
+On the way to Jomsom, you can explore ancient caves and monasteries.
+Finally, a 25-minute scenic flight from Jomsom takes you to Pokhara.

 Tour Highlight